openedx/edx-platform/README.md

 You should see the debug toolbar when you navigate to [http:/localhost:8080/]().
-You should now also see a login when you navigate to [http://localhost:8080/admin/]() (you can use the django super-user account for this).
+You should now also see a login when you navigate to [http://localhost:8080/admin/]() (you can use the django super-user account you created).

 Stopping & starting